JuliaGuizardi/QRTRIS/docs/src/tutorial.md

 ```
 ## Installation

 This package is supported just for Julia version 1.0.
-Consequently,
-it uses package 3.0.
-Currently `RAFF` is registered in [General Julia Registers](https://github.com/JuliaRegistries), so the
+Currently `QRTRIS` is registered in [General Julia Registers](https://github.com/JuliaRegistries), so the
 package can be installed using the Julia package manager.
 From the Julia REPL, type `]` to enter into Pkg REPL mode and run: